-When you create a new project using one of Flare's factory templates, one or more new targets are added to your project.

-It is usually helpful to rename the targets that you use to reflect the nature of your project (especially if you are using multiple targets with the same output type).
+When you create a new project using a template, one or more new targets are added to your project.
+It is often helpful to rename the targets that you use to reflect the nature of your project (especially if you are using multiple targets with the same output type).